WSMC Non-Floating Oil Assessment Tool

 When the NOAA ADIOS database contains density measurements at multiple weathering states (fresh and weathered), the volatile fraction density can be calibrated by rearranging the mass-conservation equation:

+This is the exact inversion of the mass-based mixing rule in Section 6.1, so the forward model evaluated with the calibrated ρvolatile reproduces the measured weathered density exactly.
 The tool uses the highest available weathering fraction for best calibration accuracy.
-A sanity check ensures the result falls between 0.60 g/mL (lightest petroleum fractions) and the fresh oil density.
+A sanity check ensures the result falls between 0.60 g/mL (lightest petroleum fractions) and the fresh oil density; otherwise the published defaults below are used.

 7.2 Published Default Values